Create free cross-stitching patterns at doitms.com

 In this article, we showed you how to create free cross-stitch patterns with a picture using our generator.
 You simply upload a picture, select the area you want to turn into a pattern, and play around with the settings.

 Preview your pattern and once you’re ready, leave your email so we can send the PDF file there.
 Remember, it is not a newsletter and we’ll never spam your inbox.
 Download and print your pattern to begin.
-If you have any doubts, this stitching guide will help you out.
+If you want to get more detailed information, our cross stitch pattern generator user guide will help you out.